shangguanwang/NFT-Gallery/README.md

 Showcase my NFT Art Collection in Masonry Layout.

 ## Why I built this:
-I was at ETHDenver 2023 Conference, and I found people intrigued about what I do as a NFT art collector.
+I was at ETHDenver 2023 Conference, and I found people intrigued about what I do as an NFT art collector.
 Since one picture is better than a thousand words, I built this gallery to showcase my top pick NFT art collections.
 This is also a great opportunity to sharpen my HTML and CSS skills after completing the responsive web design course on freeCodeCamp.

 ## Reflection:
 I started out by getting some inspiration from designer portfolio websites and art gallery websites.
 Throughout the process I learned there are couple popular gallery layouts and I decided to go with Masonry layout.
 Then I drawed the wireframe.
 On the top I want a website header with a one-line description below, the image layout section with 3 columns, and the footer section which includes my bio links.
 I also want to add a shadow effect which links to artists' bio when people hover over each NFT.